Leo-TheNewbie/scrcpy_cli_menu_v0.1.0-alpha/README.md

     Disable default Framerate:                    ON
     Force activities  to be resizable:            ON
     Enable Freeform windows:                      ON
+---
   HOW TO INSTALL:
-  Just download the play.bat and plop the bat file into the folder with the scrcs or windows freaks out.

-  Note:
+1. Download `play.bat`.
+2. Plop the `.bat` file directly into your core directory containing the `scrcpy` and `adb` binaries (otherwise Windows freaks out).
+3. Run `play.bat` and enjoy a zero-overhead setup.
+---

+PROJECT STATUS & CONTRIBUTIONS

-  While this is a alpha i cannot phisically constantly update it, i am a uni student and this is a fan/spite project to make the scrcs more seamless and high level.
+While this is an **Alpha release**, please note that I cannot physically provide constant, active updates.
+I am a university student, and this remains a pure fan/spite project designed to make the `scrcpy` pipeline more seamless and high-level for hardware enthusiasts.

+Help, code optimization, and pull requests are very much appreciated!
   Help is very much appreciated
+---

   THANKS: